How to Draw a Simple House Floor Plan

 It’s important you consider the overall architectural design of your home as well, not just the layout.
 Your house designer won’t expect you to draw the exterior or interior elevations (straight-on views) of your house, but you will be asked about your preferred style of house and design features.
 Do you fancy modern or traditional, craftsman or cottage, for example?

-Your chosen style will affect aspects such as roof pitch, window trims, porch gable, moldings and building materials, so have a good idea of what you want before you make an appointment with your house designer.
+Your chosen style will affect aspects such as roof pitch, window trims, porch gable, moldings and building materials, so have a good idea of what you want before you schedule a phone consultation with your house designer.
 Again, don’t worry about the details at this stage.
 It’s your overall vision that you’re trying to capture.